-See 2.9 "To retrieve log files stored by Wavence devices" (p.
-68) for more information about retrieving logs.
+See 2.10 "To retrieve log files stored by Wavence devices using the NFM-P" (p.
+76) for more information about retrieving logs.

 2.3 Workflow to commission and manage Wavence devices

 The following workflow describes the high-level tasks required to commission Wavence devices before discovery by NFM-P.